hoarder-app/hoarder/README.md

 - 📱 An iOS app that's pending apple's review (currently [beta testing](https://testflight.apple.com/join/QifpNxAT)), and the Android app is [almost ready](https://github.com/MohamedBassem/hoarder-app/issues/6).
 - 🌙 Dark mode support (web only so far).
 - 💾 Self-hosting first.
-- [Planned] Archiving the content for offline reading.
+- [Planned] Downloading the content for offline reading.

 **⚠️ This app is under heavy development and it's far from stable.**